veramolabs/did-ens-spec/README.md

 - [Oliver Terbu](https://github.com/awoie) ([ConsenSys MESH](https://mesh.xyz))

+# Status

+Version: 0.1

+This specification is still work in progress and the specification may change.
+Please don't use for production use case cases.

 # DID ENS Specification

 The Ethereum Name Service (ENS) is a distributed, open, and extensible naming system based on the Ethereum blockchain.